philtipping31/Adventure-Game/README.md

 As a first-time user I want to know how to play the game.

-As a first-time user I want to be told if I have entered text incorrectly.
+As a first-time user I want to be told if I have entered text incorrectly into the input areas.

 As a first-time user I want to be able to have the option of playing again if I do not win or even if I do win.

 As a first-time user I want to know when I have lost and when I have won the game.

 As a returning user, all of the above experiences should also apply.

 ## Features